CptNewton/Meta-Front-End-Developer-Professional-Certificate/Programming with JavaScript/Introduction to JavaScript/Welcome to Programming/Programming in JavaScript/README.md

 ### JavaScript is integral to our everyday online experiences.
 Which of the following statements are true?
-Choose all that apply.​

 - [ ] JavaScript can't communicate with databases.
 - [x] Using JavaScript and React Native developers can create mobile apps. <br>